Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Is Facebook Marketplace safe?

-First things first: Is Facebook Marketplace actually safe?
-“That’s a hard question to answer because it depends,” says ethical hacker Steven McKeon, founder and CEO of MacguyverTech and MacNerd.
-Facebook Marketplace struggles with the same problems that any other online marketplace struggles with: There’s a high volume of activity, and it’s difficult to track or stop scammers who quickly create fake accounts, trick buyers and sellers, and move on to their next target at warp speed.
+“That’s a hard question to answer because it depends,” says ethical hacker Steven McKeon, founder and CEO of MacguyverTech.
+Facebook Marketplace struggles with the same problems as any other online marketplace: There’s a high volume of activity, and it’s difficult to track or stop scammers who quickly create fake accounts, trick buyers and sellers, and move on to their next target.

-“If you stay within their ecosystem and use their payment methods that are built into the platform, I would say yes, Facebook Marketplace is safe,” says McKeon.
+“If you stay within their ecosystem and use their payment methods that are built into the platform, I would say yes, Facebook Marketplace is safe,” McKeon says.
 “But savvy scammers that are good at manipulating people will sometimes say, ‘Oh, by the way, let’s go pay here,’ and that’s when the problems can start.”

-Zulfikar Ramzan, PhD, a cybersecurity expert and the chief scientist and executive vice president of product and development for digital security platform Aura, agrees.
+Cybersecurity expert Zulfikar Ramzan, PhD, chief technology and artificial intelligence officer at Point Wild, agrees.
 “On the internet, we have to operate with different trust models,” he says.
 “We have to assume we can’t trust anyone.
 ‘Never trust, always verify’ has to be your mantra.”

 How can you stay safe while using Facebook Marketplace?

-It is possible to stay safe—and avoid scams—while buying and selling on Facebook Marketplace.
+In short: Don’t get complacent.
 The trick is to follow recommended best practices each and every time you use the site.
-Keep reading for our experts’ top tips.
+Here are the experts’ top tips.

 Do your research